18F/handbook/pages/training-and-development/conferences-events-training.md

 ## Buying books

-YYou can also use your training budget to buy books for self-guided study.
+You can also use your training budget to buy books for self-guided study.
 You may want to first check your local library system to see what books, newspapers, subscriptions, and other resources are available there.
 Approval for books uses a similar process as approval for trainings, but many of the forms are not